Hemangiosarcoma: Clinical features

 Presenting complaints and clinical signs are usually related to the site of origin of the primary tumor or to the presence of metastases, spontaneous tumor rupture, coagulopathies, or cardiac arrhythmias.
 More than 50% of patients are presented because of acute collapse after spontaneous rupture of the primary tumor or its metastases.
 Some episodes of collapse are a result of ventricular arrhythmias, which are relatively common in dogs with splenic or cardiac HSA.

 Most common clinical signs of visceral hemangiosarcoma include loss of appetite, arrhythmias, weight loss, weakness, lethargy, collapse, pale mucous membranes, and/or sudden death.
 An enlarged abdomen is often seen due to hemorrhage.
 Metastasis is most commonly to the liver, omentum, lungs, or brain.

 A retrospective study published in 1999 by Ware, et al., found a five times greater risk of cardiac hemangiosarcoma in spayed vs. intact female dogs and a 2.4 times greater risk of hemangiosarcoma in neutered dogs as compared to intact males.
 The validity of this study is in dispute.

 Clinicopathologic findings

 Hemangiosarcoma can cause a wide variety of hematologic and hemostatic abnormalities, including anemia, thrombocytopenia (low platelet count), disseminated intravascular coagulation (DIC); presence of nRBC, schistocytes, and acanthocytes in the blood smear; and leukocytosis with neutrophilia, left shift, and monocytosis.

 Diagnosis

 A definitive diagnosis requires biopsy and histopathology.
 Cytologic aspirates may be inconclusive with studies reporting various specificity, and negative results may not correlate with absence of disease, as one study concludes "cytological diagnosis of splenic neoplasia is reliable, but a negative result cannot be used to exclude the possibility of splenic neoplasia."
 This is because of frequent blood contamination and poor exfoliation.
 Surgical biopsy is the typical approach in veterinary medicine.

-Imaging modalities may include one ore more of ultrasound, CT, MRI and FDG-PET/CT.
+Imaging modalities may include one or more of ultrasound, CT, MRI and FDG-PET/CT.
 FGD-PET/CT may show some benefit over traditional CT for staging and detection of metastasis.

+Blood-based tests for hemangiosarcoma are an active area of research.
+In the University of Minnesota's Shine On study, researchers reported that a multi-parameter blood test identified hemangiosarcoma in affected dogs about 90% of the time, and that a related screening test showed potential to identify otherwise-healthy dogs at risk of the disease two to four years before a tumor appears.